angx-system/angx-reader/PROPOSAL.md

 **2. Embedding** — `paraphrase-multilingual-MiniLM-L12-v2`, or equivalent.
 Multilingual embedding model.
 Runs on CPU via ONNX Runtime.
 Downloaded once at setup.
 Converts signal text into a vector — two signals about the same problem land near each other regardless of language, with no translation layer.
 Zero internet, zero cost per query.

 **3. Matching** — each new signal is passed to the embedding model and the resulting vector stored in `vectors/`.
+Both steward and witness signals are embedded and matched equally.
 Matching is filtered by the signal's own type field, already explicit in the schema — vector proximity alone is never enough:

 A `failure` signal matches only against `learning` signals — documented fixes, methods, hacks, confirmed solutions.
 This applies across both operational and commons feeds: a commons failure (e.g., crop heat damage) can match an operational learning signal (e.g., a shade-structure method), and vice versa.
 The type filter is hardcoded: `failure` → `learning` only.